Animadversio/ActMax-Optimizer-Dev/index.md

 ![performance](media/Figure_Nevergrad_benchmark-01.png)

 Here you can see the optimization traces: achieved activation as a function of image presentation ; or as a function of generations.
-Given the same final activation, the larger area below the optimization trace the better, as that represents a faster convergence to highly activating images.
+Given the same final activation, the larger area below the optimization trace the better, since that represents a faster convergence to highly activating images.

 ![](media/NevergradScoreTracesCmp-01.png)